microsoft/Web-Dev-For-Beginners/README.md

 # Web Development for Beginners - A Curriculum

-Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum which is all about JavaScript, CSS, and HTML basics.
-Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment and more.
-Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.
+Learn the fundamentals of JavaScript, CSS, and HTML with our comprehensive 12-week course, brought to you by Microsoft Cloud Advocates.
+Each of the 24 lessons includes pre- and post-lesson quizzes, detailed written instructions, solutions, assignments, and much more.
+With a project-based approach to learning, our curriculum is designed to help you develop practical skills through hands-on building.
+Enhance your skills and optimize your knowledge retention with our effective project-based pedagogy.

 ### _Are you a student?_

 Get started with the following resources:

-- [Student Hub page](https://docs.microsoft.com/en-gb/learn/student-hub?WT.mc_id=academic-13441-cxa) In this page, you will find beginner resources, Student packs and even ways to get a free cert voucher.
+- [Student Hub page](https://docs.microsoft.com/learn/student-hub?WT.mc_id=academic-77807-sagibbon) In this page, you will find beginner resources, Student packs and even ways to get a free cert voucher.
 This is one page you want to bookmark and check from time to time as we switch out content at least monthly.
-- [Microsoft Student Learn ambassadors](https://studentambassadors.microsoft.com?WT.mc_id=academic-13441-cxa) Join a global community of student ambassadors, this could be your way into Microsoft.
+- [Microsoft Student Learn ambassadors](https://studentambassadors.microsoft.com?WT.mc_id=academic-77807-sagibbon) Join a global community of student ambassadors, this could be your way into Microsoft.

-Visit [**Student Hub page**](https://docs.microsoft.com/en-gb/learn/student-hub/?WT.mc_id=academic-13441-cxa) where you will find beginner resources, Student packs and even ways to get a free certificate voucher.
+Visit [**Student Hub page**](https://docs.microsoft.com/learn/student-hub/?WT.mc_id=academic-77807-sagibbon) where you will find beginner resources, Student packs and even ways to get a free certificate voucher.
 This is the page you want to bookmark and check from time to time as we switch out content monthly.

 # Getting Started

 > **Teachers**, we have [included some suggestions](for-teachers.md) on how to use this curriculum.
 We'd love your feedback [in our discussion forum](https://github.com/microsoft/Web-Dev-For-Beginners/discussions/categories/teacher-corner)!

-> **[Students](https://aka.ms/student-page/?WT.mc_id=academic-77807-sagibbon)**, to use this curriculum on your own, fork the entire repo and complete the exercises on your own, starting with a pre-lecture quiz, then reading the lecture and completing the rest of the activities.
-Try to create the projects by comprehending the lessons rather than copying the solution code; however, that code is available in the /solutions folders in each project-oriented lesson.
-Another idea would be to form a study group with friends and go through the content together.
-For further study, we recommend [Microsoft Learn](https://docs.microsoft.com/users/jenlooper-2911/collections/jg2gax8pzd6o81/?WT.mc_id=academic-77807-sagibbon).
+> **[Students](https://aka.ms/student-page/?WT.mc_id=academic-77807-sagibbon)**, to fully benefit from this curriculum, we encourage you to fork the entire repository and engage in self-study.
+Start with a pre-lecture quiz and follow through with reading the lecture material and completing the various activities.
+Emphasize on comprehending the lessons rather than just copying the solution code.
+However, if needed, the solution code can be found in the */solutions folders* within each project-based lesson.
+Another great way to enhance your learning experience is to form a study group with your peers and work through the curriculum together.
+To further your education, we highly recommend exploring [Microsoft Learn](https://learn.microsoft.com/users/wirelesslife/collections/p1ddcy5jwy0jkm?WT.mc_id=academic-77807-sagibbon) for additional study materials..

 ## Pedagogy

-We have chosen two pedagogical tenets while building this curriculum: ensuring that it is project-based and that it includes frequent quizzes.
-By the end of this series, students will have built a typing game, a virtual terrarium, a 'green' browser extension, a 'space invaders' type game, and a business-type banking app, and will have also learned the basics of JavaScript, HTML, and CSS along with the modern toolchain of today's web developer.
+Our curriculum is designed with two key pedagogical principles in mind: project-based learning and frequent quizzes.
+The program teaches the fundamentals of JavaScript, HTML, and CSS, as well as the latest tools and techniques used by today's web developers.
+Students will have the opportunity to develop hands-on experience by building a typing game, virtual terrarium, eco-friendly browser extension, space-invader-style game, and a banking app for businesses.
+By the end of the series, students will have gained a solid understanding of web development.

 > 🎓 You can take the first few lessons in this curriculum as a [Learn Path](https://docs.microsoft.com/learn/paths/web-development-101/?WT.mc_id=academic-77807-sagibbon) on Microsoft Learn!